TateHouse/EmailSpamFilter/README.md

 }
 ```

-The spam keywords file, `SpamKeywords.txt`, can be modified to specfiy the keywords you would like to use
+The spam keywords file, `SpamKeywords.txt`, can be modified to specify the keywords you would like to use
 for signature-based detection.
 The keywords should be separated by a newline with one keyword per line.

 To meet the project requirements, emails are stored as text files in the `Emails` directory For simplicity, the emails